-Many Kubernetes clusters support multiple types of online and offline workloads.
-Due to the traffic fluctuations of online workloads and the variable start time points of offline computation tasks, resource demands vary between peaks and valleys.
+Many Kubernetes clusters support multiple types of online and offline workloads at the same time.
+Due to the traffic fluctuations of online workloads and the uncertainty in the time required for completing offline workloads, resource demands vary with time.
 For example, many enterprises perform dense computing on weekends and during the middle and end of each month.
-A large amount of computing power is required in these periods to cope with burst computing resource demands.
+During these periods, the demands on computing resources increase sharply.

-For more information about how to deploy virtual nodes in a Kubernetes cluster, see Virtual Node Best Practice 2 of Container Service for Kubernetes: Jobs + Virtual Nodes.
+For more information about how to deploy a virtual node in a Kubernetes cluster, see Virtual node best practice 2 of Container Service for Kubernetes: Jobs plus Virtual nodes.